Peninsula Clinical Genetics

 - You might be sent a family history sheet to complete.
 Please complete this with as much information as possible and send it back to us.
 Please don’t worry if you can’t fill it all in.

-- You will be sent an invitation to make an appointment with the genetic counsellor/nurse or consultant, if necessary.
+- If necessary, you will be sent an invitation to make an appointment with the genetic counsellor/nurse or consultant.

 - The clinic appointment will be tailored to your situation.
 Usually you will be asked about your family history and medical history.
 You might be examined.
 Sometimes we ask to take photographs (with your permission) for your medical records.
 Further investigations, including genetic tests, can be offered.